Alerts: Crime Trends

 A medical student reported being robbed on Thursday, July 30, at about 11 p.m. as he walked south from the Medical Center on Northwest 10th Avenue near the Springhill Suites.
 Two people approached him from behind and took his cell phone.
 Fortunately, the student was not injured.

 We reported a similar situation in the same area in 2013, and we want to take this opportunity to again encourage employees, students and visitors to take an active role in ensuring their own safety and to be aware of their surroundings at all times.
-The University of Miami Security Department takes every precaution to ensure the safety of employees and students in buildings, parking garages, parking lots, and pedestrian areas within the Medical Center’s perimeter.
+The University of Miami Public Safety Department takes every precaution to ensure the safety of employees and students in buildings, parking garages, parking lots, and pedestrian areas within the Medical Center’s perimeter.
 However, the areas outside the boundaries of the Medical Center are not within the jurisdiction of the University’s officers, and walking to and from these areas comes with a greater degree of risk.
 Employees and students should avoid walking alone in these areas.

 Fraudulent e-mails 01/04/2011